sematext/docs/docs/experience/faq.md

 The amount you will be charged depends on the amount of overage on a monthly basis.
 If you have received 10% more data during the month than defined in your pricing plan, then you will be charged 10% more.
+Again, note that overage is not possible when you have <a href="#what-is-staggering">staggering</a>
+enabled.

 <a name="script-performance" href="script-performance" class="faq-questions"><strong>Does the Experience script have any effect on my website performance?</strong></a>